-Undergraduate Admissions Procedures for International Students
+Undergraduate Admissions Requirements for International Students

 - Admissions essay

-- Official copy of TOEFL, IELTS, SAT or ACT score (Chatham code: 2081)
+- Official test scores - TOEFL, IELTS, STEP, SAT or ACT (Chatham code: 2081)

 - One letter of recommendation

 - Copy of passport photo page (with identification information)

 - Copy of immigration documents (if currently living in the United States)